10 Local Beach Destinations You Can Escape To Right Now

 What You Need: Panglao or Dauis Tourism Bubble Form

 In November 2020, Bataan signed a resolution allowing local hotels, resorts, and other tourism-related establishments to receive guests from outside the province.
 Tourists are required to present their QR code registration, negative RT-PCR test results taken at least two days prior to arrival, and confirmed booking.
 Five Fingers, a popular cove-to-cove hopping activity in Mariveles, is also open.

 What You Need: GetPass QR Code

 Subic, formerly a U.S. naval base, is now a popular weekend destination because of its beaches, theme parks, and duty-free shopping centers.
-If you're looking to spend a night at some of its beach resorts, just make sure you have a confirmed booking from an accredited accommodation, RT-PCR test results, health certificates, and an itinerary.
+If you're looking to spend a night at some of its beach resorts, just make sure you have a confirmed booking from an accredited accommodation, RT-PCR test results, and an itinerary.